DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 - [ ] C++ library for common enemy functions

 ### Key Concept: Revenge Meter & Revenge Counter
 With stun locks and knockback, it can be very easy to virtually render an enemy as useless by trapping them in a combo.
+Enemies should be given at least one opportunity to engage with the player (given they are not immediately killed)

 ## Rethink Passive Effects Again
 - Simple Passive effects that you can just add on